 The importance of resource-related requirements is increasing again with the trends of virtualization, cloud computing, and service-oriented architectures.
 When we depart from the "server(s) per application" model, it becomes difficult to specify requirements as resource utilization, as each application will add only incrementally to resource utilization.
 There are attempts to introduce such metrics.
-For example, the 'CPU usage in MHz' or 'usagemhz' metric used in the VMware world or the 'Megacycles' metric sometimes used by Microsoft [Microsoft10].
+For example, the 'CPU usage in MHz' or 'usagemhz' metric used in the VMware world, EC2 Compute Units (ECU) introduced by Amazon, or the 'Megacycles' metric sometimes used by Microsoft.
 Another related metric sometimes (but rarely) used is efficiency when it is defined as throughput divided by resources (however the term is often used differently).